broadinstitute/cdsr_plots/README.md

 options

   - ‘pval’ - colors by significance
-  - ‘dir’ - colors by the direction of the enriched term
+  - ‘dir’ - colors by the direction of the enrichment
-  - ‘enrich’ - colors by the enrichment value
+  - ‘enrich’ - colors by enrichment

 <!-- end list -->